usdaud/algotradinglib.github.io/en/pedia/e/event-driven_trading.md

 #### News Analytics

 Traders use advanced news analytics tools to sift through massive amounts of data and extract relevant information.
-These tools often utilize Natural Language Processing (NLP) and machine learning algorithms to detect sentiment, relevance, and the anticipated impact of a financial event.
+These tools often utilize [Natural Language Processing](../n/natural_language_processing_(nlp)_in_trading.md) (NLP) and machine [learning algorithms](../l/learning_algorithms_in_trading.md) to detect sentiment, relevance, and the anticipated impact of a financial event.

 #### Event Databases